arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 If you type the first snippet (which uses `+=` on `String`s in a loop) in IntelliJ, the `+=` operator will be highlighted in yellow.
 Mousing over this highlight will reveal the warning `String concatenation '+=' in loop` along with a suggestion (in blue) to use the `StringBuilder` class instead.
 Clicking this suggestion will change the snippet to one very similar to the second one above, which uses `StringBuilder`.

+One context in which the `StringBuilder` is useful is that of creating a `String` representation of an array.

 ### Swapping array elements

 When swapping array elements, there is a small problem which must be overcome.
 If one value is used to overwrite the other value, then the overwritten value is no longer accessible and cannot be used to overwrite the other.
 This problem is dealt with useing a temporary storage variable.
 The snippet below swaps the values at index `3` and `5` in the `numbers` array.